What is the Wim Hof Method?

 Source nhlbi.nih.gov

-The deep diaphragmatic breathing (“breathing that starts from the stomach”) stimulates the vagus nerve of the parasympathetic nervous system.
-This reduces the body’s fight-or-flight response and causes it to relax.
-This causes some of the benefits and also helps with the retention in the next phase.
+The deep diaphragmatic breathing (initiating from the stomach) stimulates the vagus nerve, a crucial part of the parasympathetic nervous system.
+This reduces the body's fight-or-flight response, promoting a state of calm and relaxation.
+These effects are key to the benefits of this breathing technique and also prepare your body for the next phase.

 Now, you hold your breath after breathing deeply.
 This lowers the oxygen level in your blood for a short time.
 This might sound strange, but it's actually good for your body.
 It triggers some positive changes, like releasing adrenaline and making adjustments to help you cope with low oxygen levels.